allenJynRoyston/vue-boilerplate-2020/README.md

 $ npm run dev
 $ // open browser at http://localhost:1234
 ```
-- Please note that Parcel should find any additional requirements and install them automatically.
-If it lags out, just quit and restart.

 ## Unit testing
 Make sure Jest is installed globally before running unit tests.